 I knew I was in too deep as soon as we started the hike.
 My legs were still tight from the six-and-a-half-hour car ride, my breathing was already quick, and I had a hunch that my pack wasn’t fitting right.
 I struggled for about a quarter mile before we stopped at a junction to reference the map.
 Dropping my pack to the ground (thankfully), I consulted with the others about the route.
 After we finished, I turned to the group.
 “Alright, guys, I’m gonna be honest – I can’t carry the tent, my stuff, and extra cans.
 I’m gonna have to hand some food off to you.”

-Even with my crew taking some of the weight, the two miles that followed were some of the hardest physical activity I’ve done – and albeit, I’m no body builder, but I’ve suffered through my fair share of grueling cross-country workouts.
+Even with my crew taking some of the weight, the two miles that followed were some of the hardest physical activity I’ve done.
+Albeit, I’m no body builder, but I’ve suffered through my fair share of grueling cross-country workouts.
 Let me tell you, hiking up an insanely steep logging road for two miles with a huge pack on your back is a quality workout.
 I only felt reassured when I looked around and saw that other people were soaked with sweat, too.

 This was an extremely disconcerting start to what would turn out to be three days of beauty, adventure, and de-stress in the Green Mountains of Vermont.
-At UPenn, we get four short days of bliss every October (fall break), and this year I elected to lead a backpacking trip with our Outdoors Club.
+At UPenn, we get four short days of bliss every October (fall break).
+This year I elected to lead a backpacking trip with our Outdoors Club.
 Recognizing my limits was the first of many lessons I learned about trip leading on this adventure.
-I had never led one before, and I hadn’t been backpacking, specifically, in about two years, but I was excited to re-familiarize.
+I had never led one before, and I hadn’t been backpacking in about two years, but I was excited to re-familiarize.
 So after quite a bit of planning and organizing (by far the hardest part), we headed out on the trail.
-And it was definitely worth it…
+And it was definitely worth it.

 Day 1.
 Hike to Stratton Pond Lodge.

 Day one was by far the hardest.
 The packs were the heaviest, the group was the least familiar with one another, and we had the latest start (1:30 pm).
-After we finished hiking up the Everest-styled logging road, we hit colorful forest and a decently flat path to Stratton Pond.
-I started to get a little nervous that we wouldn’t make it before sunset (which, in contrast to previous hikes where I’d just been a participant, I felt responsibility for), but we eventually arrived right as the sun was setting, and although our weary selves were overjoyed to drop the packs, when we saw the sun’s rays hitting the tree tops, our jaws dropped.
+After we finished hiking up the Everest-style logging road, we hit colorful forest and a decently flat path to Stratton Pond.
+I started to get a little nervous that we wouldn’t make it before sunset (which, in contrast to previous hikes where I’d just been a participant, I felt responsibility for).
+Luckily, we arrived right as the sun was setting.
+Our weary selves were overjoyed to drop the packs.
+We knew the trek was worth it when we saw the sun’s rays hitting the tree tops.
+Jaw dropping.

-The trees were alight with color – deep reds, brilliant oranges, golden-apple yellows – and the colors were magnified by the rays of the setting sun.
-We sat at the water’s edge and just enjoyed the view peacefully for a few minutes, before I turned to the next task: shelter.
+The trees were alight with color – deep reds, brilliant oranges, golden-apple yellows.
+The colors were magnified by the rays of the setting sun.
+We sat at the water’s edge and just enjoyed the view peacefully for a few minutes.
+Then, as the leader, I had to turn to the next task: shelter.

-We were lucky in that the Bourn-Pond-Stratton-Pond Loop (which we did backwards) has two shelters on trail; we did carry tents, just in case they were full/because we genuinely wanted to camp, but the first night we decided that since we’d had such a long day, we’d stay in the shelter.
+We were lucky in that the Bourn-Pond-Stratton-Pond Loop (which we did backwards) has two shelters on trail.
+Just in case they were full/because we genuinely wanted to camp, we also carried tents.
+But, the first night we decided that since we’d had such a long day, we’d stay in the shelter.
 I laid down, utterly exhausted, at 8 pm, and we all slept like babies for twelve hours.